 From Prionia, the start of Gorge trail looks very pleasant and very easy.
 Don’t fall for it!
-If you’ve already walked up to the summits and back to the refuge on that day, then down the hill to Prionia, that may be enough for some.
-The first couple of kms are nice, passing through flowery glades and past swimming pools but after the old monastery it gets a bit steeper and more uppy-downy.
+If you’ve already walked from the Refuge up to the summit and back to the Refuge on that day, then down the hill to Prionia, that may be enough for you.
+The first couple of kms of the Gorge are nice, passing through flowery glades and past swimming pools in the river but after the old monastery it gets a bit steeper and more uppy-downy.
 As you progress, it gets more difficult and seems to go on forever.
 It probably felt that way because I didn’t know what to expect.
 There is also a nice little monastery built on a spring under a cliff / cave a few kilometres short of Litochoro.
 I think the road must pass nearby because there were some people tending it who didn’t look like they had walked far to get there.

 The bus from Katerini to Litochoro had come by a pretty direct route.
 My next trip was to Meteora from Litochoro so I needed to catch the train.
 I didn’t realise that the bus actually has a stop at the highway intersection quite close to the train station.
 So, I could have caught the bus to this place instead of taking a taxi from Litochoro.